New Grading Model Overview- Updated

 Ask for help early

 If you are stuck, contact your teacher within 24 hours.
-Do not wait until your meeting.
-That is when it is already too late.
+Don’t wait until your scheduled meeting.

 “Let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”